javascriptair/site/CONTRIBUTING.md

 3. Make a branch for your feature/bugfix/new episode/etc.
 4. Run `npm install` (make sure you have node and npm installed first)
 5. Run `npm run build` to get everything built for the first bit
-6. Open `index.html` in a browser
+6. Run `npm run server` and open `localhost:8080` in a browser
-7. Run the dev script(s) relevant for the changes you're making (see below), make your changes, and refresh your browser to see them
+7. Run the dev script(s) (in separate terminal tabs/windows) relevant for the changes you're making (see below), make your changes, and refresh your browser to see them
 8. Run `npm run build` again to make sure you wont break the build
 9. Commit your changes and reference the issue you're addressing (for example: `git commit -am 'Your descriptive message.
 Closes #34'`)
 10. Push your branch to your fork